VivekDreamer/NoteTaker/README.md

 - **Rate Limiting & Request Throttling:** Not Implemented
 - **Search Functionality:** Not used any Text indexing for high performance

-We chose Spring Boot for its ease of development, robustness, and wide community support.
+I chose Spring Boot for its ease of development, robustness, and wide community support.
 PostgreSQL was selected as the database for its relational capabilities.
 JWT provides a secure authentication mechanism.
 Text indexing is implemented for efficient note searches.

 ## API Endpoints